The Surf Ballroom marks the 58th anniversary of the plane crash that killed Buddy Holly with concerts, luncheons, dance lessons and crash-site tours.

 Listen to jazz in Mears Park, in St. Paul's Lowertown.

-This year's big outdoor festival near Chippewa Falls features Blake Shelton, Carrie Underwood, Brad Paisley and Florida Georgia Line.
+This year's big outdoor festival near Chippewa Falls features Blake Shelton, Eric Church, Thomas Rhett and Alabama.

 In LeClaire Park on the river, blues musicians celebrate the music that traveled up the Mississippi.